-In March 2019, the California Workforce Development Board awarded the California Policy Lab (U.C.
-Regents) a contract to analyze CAAL-Skills de-identified program participant labor market outcome data for individuals who exited participating workforce programs in State Fiscal Years 2014-15 and 2015-16.
+In March 2019, the CWDB awarded the California Policy Lab a contract to analyze CAAL-Skills de-identified program participant labor market outcome data for individuals who exited participating workforce programs in State Fiscal Years 2014-15 and 2015-16.

 The California Policy Lab partners with California's state and local governments to generate scientific evidence that solves California's most urgent problems, including homelessness, poverty, crime, and education inequality.
-CPL builds close working partnerships between policymakers and researchers at UCLA and UC Berkeley to help evaluate and improve public programs through empirical research and technical assistance.
+The California Policy Lab builds close working partnerships between policymakers and researchers at UCLA and UC Berkeley to help evaluate and improve public programs through empirical research and technical assistance.

-CPL's lead researchers are Til von Wachter and Jesse Rothstein.
-Till von Wachter is a Professor of Economics at the University of California Los Angeles, Faculty Director of the California Policy Lab, Director of the Federal Statistical Research Data Center, and Associate Dean for Research for the Social Science Division.
-Prof. von Wachter has been an expert witness in numerous testimonies before committees of U.S. Congress, and has provided expert assistance to the City and County of Los Angeles, the U.S. Department of Labor, the Canadian Labor Ministry, the OECD, the United Nations, and the IMF.
+The California Policy Lab's lead researchers are Til von Wachter and Jesse Rothstein.
+Till von Wachter is a Professor of Economics at UCLA, Faculty Director of the California Policy Lab, Director of the Federal Statistical Research Data Center, and Associate Dean for Research for the Social Science Division.
+Prof. von Wachter has been an expert witness in numerous testimonies before committees of United States Congress, and has provided expert assistance to the City and County of Los Angeles, the DOL, the Canadian Labor Ministry, the Organization for Economic Co-operation and Development, the United Nations, and the International Monetary Fund.
 Jesse Rothstein is Professor in the Goldman School of Public Policy and the Department of Economics, and Director of the Institute for Research on Labor and Employment at UC Berkeley.
-He served as Chief Economist at the U.S. Department of Labor and as Senior Economist with the Council of Economic Advisers, Executive Office of the President under the Obama Administration.
+He served as Chief Economist at the DOL and as Senior Economist with the Council of Economic Advisers, Executive Office of the President under the Obama Administration.